The Basics: How Car Lease Payments Are Calculated

 What is Residual Value & Depreciation?

 The Residual Value and the Depreciation of the vehicle are closely tied together.
 Before you sign the lease, the leasing company determines both using historical data for that make and model and future projections.
 The Residual Value represents how much the car is worth at the end of the lease, and the Depreciation represents how much value the vehicle lost by the time the lease ends.
-Here is a basic rundown of how they work to determine your lease payments:

 - The Selling Price of a vehicle you want to lease is $30,000